seanslavichaws/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/02-Agent-not-hosted-on-runtime/LlamaIndex/README.md

 3. **Bedrock Model Access**
    - Verify you have access to the Bedrock model specified in `BEDROCK_MODEL_ID`
    - Check Bedrock model throughput quotas for your account

+4. **OpenTelemetry Warnings in Jupyter Notebooks**
+   - When running `opentelemetry-instrument` in Jupyter notebook cells, you may see warnings like:
+     ```
+     WARNING:opentelemetry.trace:Overriding of current TracerProvider is not allowed
+     ```
+     or messages about `SpanDropEvent` and spans exiting with errors.
+   - These warnings are expected in notebook environments and don't affect the agent's functionality or observability data collection
+   - They occur because Jupyter has its own instrumentation context, and running cells multiple times can cause OpenTelemetry to attempt re-registering
+   - You can safely ignore these warnings as long as your agent executes correctly and traces appear in CloudWatch

 ### CloudWatch Log Groups